PlumyGames/mgpp/docs/mindustry/run.md

     }
     ```

-MGPP will apply the `useTempDataDir` as default.
+MGPP will apply the `useTempDataDir` by default.

 #### Overwrite from local properties
 You can declare the `mgpp.run.dataDir` in `local.properties` file to